Lanuvelza/musify/README.md

 ## To-Dos

-* migrate frontend api to backend
+* migrate all frontend api to backend
 * personalization such as allowing users to set their favourite artists
 * responsive design